PyLabRobot/pylabrobot/docs/installation.md

 These instructions describe how to install PyLabRobot.

-Note that there are additional installation steps for using the firmware (universal) interface to Hamiltons, see {ref}`below <using-the-firmware-interface-with-hamilton-robots>`.
+Note that there are additional installation steps for using the firmware (universal) interface to Hamiltons and Tecans, see {ref}`below <using-the-firmware-interface>`.

 ## Installing PyLabRobot